-Elizabeth Price will be presented by Artangel in a 19th-century assembly room on Borough Road in London from 1 May – 28 June 2020.
-This will be the first significant presentation of Price’s work in London since she was awarded the Turner Prize in 2012.
+Elizabeth Price will now be presented by Artangel in a 19th-century assembly room on Borough Road in London from 4 September – 25 October 2020.
+This has been rescheduled because of the COVID outbreak.
+The show will be the first significant presentation of Price’s work in London since she was awarded the Turner Prize in 2012.
 SLOW DANS is the most ambitious installation to date by this Turner Prize-winning artist.

 Fusing the crispness of pop with the complexity of weaving, Price has created a trilogy of dazzling new multi-screen works that delve deep into social and cultural histories, from the decline of the coal industry to the sexual politics of the office.